-- (1) It is appropriate to set out common procedures, forms and standard templates to ensure the accurate assessment by competent authorities of notifications of proposed direct or indirect acquisitions or increases of qualifying holdings in credit institutions.
-In those cases, the relevant competent authorities should consult and provide each other with the requested information and any other essential information. - (2) To facilitate the cooperation between competent authorities and ensure efficiency in their exchange of information, competent authorities should designate dedicated contact points specifically for the purpose of the consultation process provided in Article 24 of Directive 2013/36/EU and make such information publicly available on their websites. - (3) Consultation procedures containing clear timing requirements should be set up in order to ensure the timely and efficient cooperation between competent authorities. - (4) The procedures should also aim at ensuring that competent authorities cooperate and work towards the improvement of the process by promoting, where appropriate, the exchange of feedback on the quality and relevance of the information received.
+- (1) It is appropriate to set out common procedures, forms and standard templates to ensure the accurate assessment by competent authorities of notifications of proposed direct or indirect acquisitions or increases of qualifying holdings in credit institutions where the proposed acquirer is a supervised entity in another Member State or sector, the parent undertaking of such supervised entity or the natural or legal person controlling such supervised entity.
+In those cases, the relevant competent authorities should consult and provide each other with the requested information and any other essential information. - (2) Pursuant to Article 14(2) of Directive 2013/36/EU, the consultation process referred to in Article 24 of that Directive also applies to the assessment of shareholders and members of a credit institution for the purposes of the granting of authorisation to commence the activity of a credit institution.
+The common procedures, forms and templates should therefore also enable the consultation between relevant competent authorities where the assessment of shareholders or members with qualifying holdings is conducted as part of the assessment of applications for the authorisation of credit institutions. - (3) To facilitate the cooperation between competent authorities and ensure efficiency in their exchange of information, competent authorities should designate dedicated contact points specifically for the purpose of the consultation process referred to in Article 24 of Directive 2013/36/EU and make such information publicly available on their websites.